graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/directives.md

 As you can see, the GraphQL server simply provides additional information that is available to clients through introspection.
 The GraphQL server does not assume any processing of it.

+Another case is when the directive is not used by a corresponding schema visitor, but by another GraphQL.NET "module", for example, a validation rule.
+Consider the [@length](#How-to-apply-a-directive) directive example above.
+The purpose of this directive for server (for the client, the purpose is also clear - it makes no sense for client to send request with data exceeding the declared size) is to validate inputs before executing a GraphQL request.

 # Can a schema visitor be used without creating/registering a directive

 Yes.
 Strictly speaking, schema visitors do not necessarily process directives. `ISchemaNodeVisitor` interface is a general